Terms and Conditions

 For more detail on the risks relating to specific products, please refer to the relevant documentation for that product.

-The Funds are sub-funds of TB Guinness Investment Funds, an investment company with variable capital incorporated with limited liability and registered by the Financial Conduct Authority.
+The Funds are sub-funds of WS Guinness Investment Funds, an investment company with variable capital incorporated with limited liability and registered by the Financial Conduct Authority.
 The Company’s sub-funds comprise:

 The Funds’ full documentation contains more complete and detailed information of risk, fees, charges and expenses that are to be borne by an investor.
 The documentation should be read carefully before investing.